Logo DesignBrandingClient Resources

 • Check reviews & testimonials that highlight their best features (you can use tools like Clutch or Google Places for that).

-However, if the business or organisation is new, you can always look for some details in their competitors' companies to give you a solid starting point.
+However, if the business or organisation is new, you can always look for details from their competitors' companies to give you a solid starting point.

 2 – Map & Highlight the Brand's Value

 An excellent logo design has a subtle but remarkable visual hook to it.
-It is a blend of certain ‘a-ha' moments whipped with something witty and ties all the rest of it together.
+It is a blend of certain ‘a-ha' moments whipped with something witty and ties all the rest together.

 For instance, if you look at the logo of Baskin Robins, you will notice that the pink colour depicts the number 31, which refers to the brand's 31 flavours.
 Other than this, the number 31 also portrays the brand's belief.